-Gro up
+Gro Group

-2019 RM'000 2018 RM'000
+2020 RM'000 2019 RM'000

-USD - strengthened 5% - weakened 5% (13) 13 (8) 8
+USD - strengthened 5% - weakened 5% - (13) 13

 - (b) Financial risk management objectives and policies (Cont'd)

 - (iii) Market risk (Cont'd)

 - (b) Interest rate risk

 The Group's and the Company's fixed rate deposits placed with licensed banks and borrowings are exposed to a risk of change in their fair value due to changes in interest rates.
 The Group's and the Company's variable rate borrowings are exposed to a risk of change in cash flows due to changes in interest rates.